-The Disability Resources for Students (DRS) office requires students to provide documentation from a qualified professional that describes the disability/health condition as well as shares the functional impact on the student’s academic experiences.
+The Disability Resources for Students (DRS) office requires students seeking services to provide documentation from a qualified healthcare professional that describes the disability/health condition as well as shares the functional impact on the student’s academic experiences.
 Below is information for the University of Washington only other colleges or testing agencies will have different guidelines or requirements.
 At the University of Washington documentation serves three purposes:

 Documentation needs to include: